-In the 1970s, as I have shown elsewhere, the dilemma could only be avoided if, in addition to fiscal and monetary policy, wages could also be employed as a tool of macro-economic policy.
-What was needed was a form of "Keynesian concertation" where the government would prevent job losses through demand reflation while the unions would reduce inflationary cost pressures through wage restraint (Scharpf 1991).
+In the 1970s, as I have shown elsewhere, this dilemma could only be avoided if, in addition to fiscal and monetary policy, wages could also be employed as a tool of macro-economic policy.
+What was needed was a form of 'Keynesian concertation' where the government would prevent job losses through demand reflation while the unions would reduce inflationary cost pressures through wage restraint (Scharpf 1991).
 On the government side, the success of that strategy depended on a close coordination between fiscal and monetary policy.
 In the face of strong inflationary pressures, however, that coordination did require either convergent (Keynesian) beliefs of policy makers in both areas, or a clear dominance of the government over the central bank.
-On the union side, a necessary (but by no means sufficient) precondition was a degree of organizational concentration and centralization that allowed the adoption of strategies that accepted the short-term sacrifice of real-wage losses in the interest of longer-term employment benefits.
+On the union side, a necessary (but by no means sufficient) precondition was a degree of organisational concentration and centralisation that allowed the adoption of strategies that accepted the short-term sacrifice of real-wage losses in the interest of longer-term employment benefits.

 The closest approximation to Keynesian concertation was achieved in Austria.
-In Germany and Switzerland, by contrast, governments were unable to reflate the economy because monetary policy was determined by an independent central bank that was unconditionally committed to the defense of price stability - in which case the bank's tight-money policy would neutralize expansionary fiscal impulses.
-The same was true in countries like Denmark, the Netherlands or Belgium, where the government tried to stabilize the exchange rate with the Deutschmark - which, regardless of the institutional independence of the central bank, implied a restrictive monetary regime.
+In Germany and Switzerland, by contrast, governments were unable to reflate the economy because monetary policy was determined by an independent central bank that was unconditionally committed to the defence of price stability, which meant that the bank's tight-money policy would neutralise expansionary fiscal impulses.
+The same was true in Denmark, the Netherlands or Belgium, where the government tried to stabilise the exchange rate with the Deutschmark which, regardless of the institutional independence of the central bank, implied a restrictive monetary regime.
 Under these conditions, major job losses were unavoidable.
-They could only be softened if real wages were quickly adjusted downwards, which was true in Germany and Switzerland but not in the other hard-currency countries practicing an imported (and perhaps less clearly understood) version of the Bundesbank's monetarism.
+They could only be ameliorated if real wages were quickly adjusted downwards.
+This was the case in Germany and Switzerland, but not in the other hard-currency countries that practised an imported (and perhaps less clearly understood) version of the Bundesbank's monetarism.

 In countries where the central bank was willing to accommodate the rise of oil prices, government deficit spending was generally able to avoid major job losses in the 1970s.
-But then inflation would escalate unless it was counteracted by effective wage restraint.
-In the absence of unemployment, however, and at a time when their real-wage position was eroding, that was more than most unions could have delivered even under favorable institutional conditions.
-Instead, they generally tried to defend the real wages of their members by pushing for settlements that anticipated (and thus generated) further price increases - which was particularly damaging in countries where public sector salaries, pensions and welfare benefits were automatically adjusted to the rise of private sector wages.
+Inflation would then, however, escalate unless it was counteracted by effective wage restraint.
+In the absence of unemployment, and at a time when their real-wage position was eroding, this was more than most unions could have delivered even under favourable institutional conditions.
+Instead, they generally tried to defend the real wages of their members by pushing for settlements that anticipated (and thus generated) further price increases.
+This was particularly damaging in countries where public sector salaries, pensions and welfare benefits were automatically adjusted to the rise of private sector wages.
 As a result, the rate of inflation rose to very high, often two-digit levels.
-Moreover, the attempt to stabilize employment through demand reflation had left most governments with very high budget deficits at the end of the 1970s.
+Moreover, the attempt to stabilise employment through demand reflation left most governments with very high budget deficits at the end of the 1970s.